Last updated on March 12th, 2020 at 01:20 pm

-Need to feed a crowd with something fun, delicious, and inexpensive?
-Walking tacos are the perfect portable party food and everyone can use all their favorite toppings!
+Walking tacos are a fun, delicious, and inexpensive way to feed a crowd!
+The perfect portable party food and everyone can make them with all their favorite toppings!

 How do you make a walking taco?
 Walking taco ingredients are the same as regular tacos just served family style and served in a bag!